Live at the Isle of Wight Festival (Steve Harley & Cockney Rebel video): Features

 The Isle of Wight footage, lasting 46 minutes in total, is made up of eight songs.
 The bonus footage lasts 48 minutes.

 The first part of the bonus features is a 21-minute behind-the-scenes documentary at the Edinburgh Queen's Hall on 7 December 2004.
 It is shown as a five-hour countdown to the band's concert there and features interviews with band members, crew, and some members of the audience.
 The second feature is an 18-minute interview with Harley, which was conducted by his publicist Wendy Bailey.
 The interview is notable for Harley's revealing of the meaning behind his 1973 song "Death Trip".
 The final feature is a near 13-minute performance of "Death Trip", performed at Edinburgh.
-The song was reintroduced into the set-list for the November-December 2004 tour after an approximate 30 year absence, along with a handful of other songs that had not been played live for a considerable amount of time.
-After this, the song would not be played live again until December 2011.
+The song was reintroduced into the set-list for the November–December 2004 tour after an approximate 30-year absence.